alexpolt/luple/README.md

   Luple is a tuple-like data structure.
 Its primary advantage is that it's very thin and also non-recursive (uses multiple inheritance). std::tuple is usually implemented as a single inheritance hierarchy and as a result its layout can vary between compilers (see [this post][l]).
-  Luple is built on multiple inheritance and its layout is much more consistent among compilers.
-  That means it has the same layout as a non-virtual flat data structure with the same data members.
-  Still, luple is not a POD, so you're on your own if you reinterpret\_cast it.
+  Also it stores data in reverse order Luple is built on multiple inheritance and its layout is consistent among compilers.
+It has the same layout as a non-virtual flat data structure with the same data members (formally luple is not a POD and we should keep that in mind when we reinterpret\_cast it).
 Luple can be used in constexpr functions if its data members are of literal type.
+Check the header for API description.

   See it in action [online at tio.run][c] (or at [Ideone][c]).